 Trade and Investment

-Australian companies have some $592 million invested in Venezuela.
-The mining industry offers some potential for Australian involvement.
+Australian companies have some A$927 million invested in Venezuela (2015), close to double the 2014 figure of A$592 million.
 Despite abundant mineral wealth and some of the world's largest reserves of iron ore, aluminium, nickel and gold, Venezuela's mining industry is underdeveloped and accounts for less than one per cent of GDP.
 The government has identified the mining industry as a key sector in the diversification of the economy away from petroleum, particularly as a source of export revenue and inputs for domestic industry.

 Excel Mining and RFC Finance Corporation are involved in two mining projects in Venezuela: a diamond project in the Guaniamo region and the Cosila coal mine.

-However, the government's action to nationalise strategic industries in addition to banks and food producers that do not comply with government regulations may give rise to sovereign risk concerns.
+The government's strategy to nationalise strategic industries (including banks and food producers) that do not comply with government regulations have raised sovereign risk concerns.
 Government policy is favouring ties with state-owned firms linked to governments that are either close allies of the administration or countries the administration wants as allies.
-The imposition of foreign-exchange controls requires all persons in Venezuela to obtain government approval to send any funds overseas.
+The imposition of foreign-exchange controls requires all persons in Venezuela to obtain government approval to send funds overseas.
 The difficulty in receiving payment in foreign currencies such as the US Dollar or the Euro has discouraged many small to medium sized Australian companies from exporting to Venezuela.

 High level visits